 - Muscles, Muscles Everywhere - Students learn about the three types of muscles and how the low gravity of outer space affects astronauts' muscles.
 They discover how important it is for astronauts to get exercise.
 Students design their own microgravity exercise machine, and learn about the exercise machines engineers design for astronauts.

-- Lunch in Outer Space! - Students learn about the challenges astronauts face while eating in outer space.
+- Design Devices to Help Astronauts Eat: Lunch in Outer Space! - Students learn about the challenges astronauts face while eating in outer space.
 To explore different food choices and food packaging, they work as if in NASA engineering teams to design and create original model devices to help astronauts eat in a microgravity environment.

 - Satellite Tracker - Students use satellite tracking software (available on the Internet) to monitor a very large satellite: the International Space Station.
 Students predict and graph the motion of the space station from their location, and create a 3-D display of its path through the sky.
 For grades 7 (6-8).